-Arsaniou monastery is located near Pagalochori village, 11km east of Rethymnon, in a location with panoramic views to the Cretan Sea.
-The church of the monastery is dedicated to St. George and is a cruciform basilica with a dome.
+Arsaniou monastery is located near Pagalochori village, 11km east of Rethymnon, in a location with panoramic views of the Cretan Sea.
+The church of the monastery is dedicated to Saint George and is a cruciform basilica with a dome.
 A museum and a conference center operate in the complex.

 - 16th century: The monk Arsenios founds the male monastery of Arsanios.